 - NIAS has twelve furnished studio apartments located at Kloveniersburgwal 231011 JV Amsterdam next to the Royal Academy’s Trippenhuis Building, a 5minute walk to the NIAS offices.
 These studios can be rented by individual fellows from abroad at a subsidized rent of 250 euro/month.

 - Family apartments in the Amsterdam area are available for fellows from abroad who stay at NIAS for a minimum of one semester.
 The four furnished two-bedroom family apartments are located at Stadionplein in southwest Amsterdam.
-These family apartments are a 20minute tram ride (tram number 16 – every 5 minutes) away from the NIAS main building.
-The subsidized rent for a family apartment is 750 euro/month.
+These family apartments are a 20-minute tram ride away from the NIAS main building.

 - Fellows from the Netherlands living within an acceptable range of the Institute (e.g. a one-hour commute) are expected to commute daily.
 Travel expenses are reimbursed on the basis of government regulations.
 Fellows from the Netherlands living further away may be able to occupy one of our studios.
 However, studios are in great demand, therefore can only be assigned on the basis of availability.
 If you are assigned a studio, travel expenses will not be reimbursed.